 The city of Jacksonville has seen dark times in the past.
 It’s seen Civil War battles, it’s seen the entirety of its downtown district wiped out by a fire, it’s seen another tragic fire in an overcrowded hotel, and so on.

 But nothing quite compares to the sheer ugliness and shamefulness of the events that happened here on August 27, 1960 – now better known as Ax Handle Saturday.

-Around the middle of August, the youth council of the local NAACP chapter – led by Rodney L. Hurst – began organizing sit-ins at department store lunch counters surrounding Hemming Park in downtown Jacksonville.
-Sit-ins had become a trend among non-violent black protestors, with the basic formula being repeated successfully – and without violence – in several other cities.
+Around the middle of August, the youth council of the local NAACP chapter – led by Rodney L. Hurst – began organizing sit-ins at department store lunch counters surrounding James Weldon Johnson Park – then known as Hemming Park, in honor of a former Confederate soldier – in downtown Jacksonville.
+Sit-ins had become a trend among non-violent Black protestors, with the basic formula being repeated successfully – and without violence – in several other cities.
 Progressive white residents often joined or supported the sit-ins as well.

 The young protestors were denied service – as was customary at the time – and were subjected to plenty of verbal abuse from onlookers, but for about two weeks, the protests went on without major incident.

 On the 27th, that would change dramatically, very quickly.

 Hurst and his group of around three dozen protestors were conducting sit-ins at lunch counters at Woolworth’s and Grant’s when a group of around two-hundred white men – some of whom were thought to have affiliations to the Ku Klux Klan – surrounded them.